ComputationalRobotics/TRAC/README.md

 After this modification, you can continue using your optimizer methods exactly as you did before.
 Whether it's calling `optimizer.step()` to update your model's parameters or `optimizer.zero_grad()` to clear gradients, everything stays the same.
 PACE seamlessly integrates into your existing workflow without any additional overhead.

-## Requirements
+## Control Experiments

-To install the necessary dependencies, simply run:
+We recommend running ``main.ipynb`` in Google Colab.
+This approach requires no setup, making it easy to get started with our control experiments.
+If you run locally, to install the necessary dependencies, simply run:

 ```setup
 pip install -r requirements.txt
 ```

-## Control Experiments

-We recommend running ``main.ipynb`` in Google Colab.
-This approach requires no setup, making it easy to get started with our control experiments.
+Then you can go through ``main.ipynb``.

 ![Control Experiment](figures/control.png)